 I think this is amazing and a lot of what made this happen is this routine that helps my back, in addition to knowing my limits.

-Will this guarantee that you will squat or deadlift the gym.
+Will this guarantee that you will squat or deadlift in the gym again?

 However, what it will do is improve the function of your back over time, and lead to less pain and more fun.

-Do as much of what you can, depending on your current physical condition, and I bet in a couple weeks you will feel a noticeable difference.
+Do as much of what you can, depending on your current physical condition, and I bet in a couple weeks (STICK TO IT!) you will feel a noticeable difference.

 As always, thank you for stopping by.